Social Vulnerability and Health Outcomes in America — Phase 1¶

 The Question¶

-This analysis joins two CDC datasets at the census tract level — the Social Vulnerability Index (SVI) and PLACES — to quantify that relationship.
+This analysis joins two CDC datasets at the census tract level — the Social Vulnerability Index (SVI) and PLACES — to analyze potential such relationships.

 What This Notebook Does¶